 When the internet was first introduced it was meant to provide an easy way for people all over the world to share information.
 Nowadays there is virtually nothing that cannot be found via a quick Google search and the internet has become one of our most important resources for everything, from dating to learning about the family tree.

 Save money Online Using the Following Websites:

-1. Money Saving Expert is probably one of the best known money saving websites and for good reason as it has proven to be a goldmine of information on everything from the best voucher codes to use, to finding the cheapest deals on energy.
+1. Money Saving Expert is probably one of the best-known money saving websites and for good reason, as it has proven to be a goldmine of information on everything from the best voucher codes to use, to finding the cheapest deals on energy.

 2. The Money Advice Service is a great resource for anyone looking to save money through better management of their finances.
-It provides unbiased, impartial advice on a broad range of finance issues and has been set up by the government, making it a particularly reliable source of news and information.
+It provides unbiased, impartial advice on a broad range of financial issues and has been set up by the government, making it a particularly reliable source of news and information.

 3. Price comparison websites, such as Money Supermarket, are another easy way to help you save cash by making sure that you’re getting the best deal on whatever it is you need to buy.

 4. Voucher websites provide access to some great discounts on a whole range of essentials and treats, whether you’re looking for a cheap manicure or car insurance.
 Groupon and Wowcher are perhaps two of the best known but you can search for others if the bigger websites don’t offer the discounts you’re looking for.

-The great advantage of Spotify is that, although you’re saving money, you don’t have to make do with a dated selection of songs, as the site has many of the latest releases as well as a well stocked library of vintage classics.
+The great advantage of Spotify is that, although you’re saving money, you don’t have to make do with a dated selection of songs, as the site has many of the latest releases as well as a well-stocked library of vintage classics.